megaease/easeprobe/README.md

 # 3. User Manual

-For detailed instructions and features please refer to - [User Manual](./docs/Manual.md)
+For detailed instructions and features please refer to the [User Manual](./docs/Manual.md)

 # 4. Benchmark